mohaas33/picologic_libusb/README.md

 `sudo apt-get install libusb-1.0.0`
 The library is in: `<libusb-1.0/libusb.h>`
 - Build the code:
-`gcc -o test.o -Wformat=0 -Wno-incompatible-pointer-types picologic.c -lusb-1.0`
+`gcc -o picologic -Wformat=0 -Wno-incompatible-pointer-types picologic.c -lusb-1.0`
 - Run the code:
 `sudo ./test.o DATA.txt 10`
 it takes as an input: